HirotakaDango/music-player/README.md

 - **Register/Login**: Create a user account for full features (upload, scan, delete, edit, favorites, playlists).
 - **Account Verification**: After registering, your account must be verified by an admin before you can upload music.
 Unverified users can still scan, browse, and play music.
 - **Scan Library**: Click "Scan Library" in the sidebar to index or refresh your library (scans all music except uploads).
+- **Emergency Rescan**: If the database is missing or corrupted, an emergency rescan can be triggered from the UI or by using a special action to rebuild your music library.
 - **Browse**: Use the sidebar to view all songs, favorites, albums, artists, genres, or your own uploads.
 - **Playlists**: Create, edit, and drag-to-reorder your own custom playlists.
 Add/remove songs easily.
 - **Search**: Use the search bar (desktop/mobile) to instantly find songs, albums, or artists.